Chinmayvk7/Delivery-driver/README.md

+🚚 Delivery Driver – Unity 2D Game

+🎮 Project Overview

-- In "Delivery Driver," players navigate a vehicle to pick up brown packages and deliver them to customer(Blue) locations within a dynamic environment.
+Delivery Driver is a 2D top-down driving game built in Unity, where players navigate a vehicle to pick up brown packages and deliver them to blue customer locations within a dynamic environment.

- Unity Game Development & Design:

-- Scene & Level Design: Focused on creating intuitive road layouts and environmental elements, ensuring a smooth gameplay flow from a top-down perspective.

-- Player Control & Movement: Implemented responsive vehicle controls using Transform.Translate() and Transform.Rotate() for fluid driving.

-- Physics & Collisions:Rigidbody Dynamics: Utilized Rigidbody components for realistic vehicle physics and interactions.

-- Colliders: Extensively used OnCollisionEnter2D() for "crash" detection and OnTriggerEnter2D() for core gameplay mechanics like package pickup and customer delivery.

-- Game Logic & Visual Feedback: Developed a robust package pickup and delivery system.
-Implemented dynamic car color changes upon picking up packages and delivering to customers,

-- providing clear visual cues.
-It does include small amount of time delay to make it look realistic.

-- Boost Mechanic( Red Circular object elements) : Incorporated a "boost" feature to temporarily increase vehicle speed.

-- Camera Systems: Designed a smooth Follow Camera that tracks the player's car, maintaining optimal visibility.

-C# Programming Skills:

-- Conditional Logic: Applied If statements extensively for game logic, such as detecting tags (other.tag) for packages and customers, and triggering specific behaviors.

-- Component Interaction: Mastered GetComponent() to dynamically access and manipulate components like SpriteRenderer for visual changes.

-- Time Management: Utilized Time.deltaTime to ensure frame-rate independent movement and actions.
-So, the game is optimized on both high and low end devices!!

-- Input Handling: Implemented Input.GetAxis() for responsive player controls.

-- Object Lifecycle Management: Used Destroy() for removing game objects from the scene.

-- Inspector Integration: Leveraged [SerializeField] to expose variables in the Unity Inspector, enabling efficient game balancing and tweaking.

-- The AI “driver” learns how to deliver packages in minimal time while avoiding obstacles.

-- We can train it in a background mode or simulate it in Unity using a simplified environment.

-- Compare AI vs human player performance in terms of time, collisions, and efficiency.
+The project focuses on realistic vehicle control, responsive physics, and intuitive level design, offering a fun and interactive experience that emphasizes timing, precision, and feedback-driven gameplay.

+🧠 Concepts & Systems Implemented

+🏙️ Scene & Level Design

+Designed intuitive road layouts and environmental elements for natural player navigation.

+Optimized object placement and colliders to ensure smooth gameplay flow and collision handling.

+Maintained a clean top-down camera perspective for easy control and visibility.

+🚗 Player Control & Movement

+Implemented responsive driving mechanics using:
+Transform.Translate();
+Transform.Rotate();